 - Candidate Project: Project with strong alignment to Goals and Objectives that will be considered for TPA support and inclusion in Vision 2050 - Illustrative Project: TPA supported projects that cannot be funded by available revenues.
-Projects with this status currently reflect rural transportation needs of regional nature that will be included for future state or county implementation. - Committed Project: Existing plans and funding programs with established TPA support that will be maintained in Vision 2050. - Other Local Projects Submitted (Appendix I): Project requests that: Lack strong alignment to Goals and Objectives; May not address regional transportation needs.
-Individual projects are not included as TPA priorities or eligible for state/federal funds.
-They may be reevaluated for the TPA's support, based on clarification of the proposed transportation improvement.
+Projects with this status currently reflect rural transportation needs of regional nature that will be included for future state or county implementation. - Other Local Projects Submitted (Appendix I): Project requests that may lack strong alignment with Goals and Objectives, and may also not address regional transportation needs.
+These individual projects are not included as TPA priorities nor are they eligible for state/federal funds.
+They have the potential to be reevaluated with regard to the TPA's support, based on clarification of the proposed transportation improvement.